 Following good practice, we produce a Single Equality Scheme.
 This sets out our objectives to deliver our vision and how we comply with the Equality Act 2010.

-We also produce an Equality Policy which provides a framework for ensuring that we live this commitment in everything we do.
+We also produce an Equalities Policy which provides a framework for ensuring that we live this commitment in everything we do.

 Our equality objectives: